 Below are few examples of the topologies used in some Cybersecurity courses:

-Example Two: Lab Topology used for training students on the foundations of local area networks and Internet routing & switching.
+Example One: Lab Topology used for training students on the foundations of local area networks and Internet routing & switching.

-Example Three: Lab Topology used for training students on the foundations of Information Security.
+Example Two: Lab Topology used for training students on the foundations of Information Security.

-Example Four: Lab Topology used for training students on the foundations of Network Virtualization Technology.
+Example Three: Lab Topology used for training students on the foundations of Network Virtualization Technology.